 The Burke-Gaffney Observatory and its Dr. Ralph M. Medjuck Telescope are primary used for undergraduate astronomy education, public outreach, and modest research projects.

+The main instrument is a Planewave CDK24, a 0.61-metre diameter reflecting telescope.
+Technical details for the telescope and its instruments can be found here.
 The observatory also owns portable a 40-cm diameter reflecting telescope, ten 20-cm diameter reflecting telescopes (with several white light solar filters), an a dedicated solar telescope with a narrowband hydrogen alpha filter.